Meet the Team

 Graduate Student

-Cameron is a third-year doctoral student in the Clinical Psychology program at Xavier University.
-Cameron received his M.A. in Clinical Psychology from Xavier University in 2022.
-Additionally, Cameron is a recipient of the Health Professional Scholarship through the United States Army.
+Cameron is a fifth-year doctoral student in the Clinical Psychology program at Xavier University.
+He is presently on internship at Womack Army Medical Center, preparing to begin his career as an active duty Army psychologist.
 Cameron's primary interests are post-traumatic stress disorder and the reduction of stigma around mental health in the military community.
-Currently, Cameron is conducting research to the improvement of PTSD detection through the use of artificial intelligence.
+His research is focused on improving PTSD detection through the use of artificial intelligence.

 Megan Mathur, M.A.